Discover more from The Dove and Rose

 This is precisely the gift St. Teresa Benedicta of the Cross, Edith Stein, brought to us as the future saint and patroness of Europe.
 Edith Stein was modern without being a modernist by reconciling her background in modern phenomenology with medieval Thomist Scholasticism.

 Our Catholic metaphysics are transcendent.
 Phenomenology opens us to “being” transcendent.
 We are drawn to Truth, Beauty, and Goodness by receiving these heavenly forms as God desires that we receive them.
-Rather than demand that Heaven proves itself to us, we allow Heaven to show itself to us that we might journey toward our homeland.
+Rather than demand that Heaven prove itself to us, we allow Heaven to show itself to us that we might journey toward our homeland.
 The metaphysics, magisterial teachings, and lives of the saints form the guardrails between which we travel safely on our way of phenomenological discovery in the company of these saints.
 Pope St. John Paul II, a phenomenologist himself who canonized St. Edith Stein, developed a kindred understanding in his encyclical Fides et Ratio.

 From the teaching of the two Vatican Councils there also emerges a genuinely novel consideration for philosophical learning.
 Revelation has set within history a point of reference which cannot be ignored if the mystery of human life is to be known.
 Yet this knowledge refers back constantly to the mystery of God which the human mind cannot exhaust but can only receive and embrace in faith.
 Between these two poles, reason has its own specific field in which it can inquire and understand, restricted only by its finiteness before the infinite mystery of God.